qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .................

 Use the |mActionRotatePointSymbols|:sup:`Rotate Feature(s)` to rotate one or multiple selected features in the map canvas.
-You first need to selected the features and then press the |mActionRotatePointSymbols|:sup:`Rotate Feature(s)` Icon.
-Then the centroid of the feature appears and will be the rotating point.
-If you selected multiple features the rotating point will be the common center of the features.
+You first need to select the features and then press the |mActionRotatePointSymbols|:sup:`Rotate Feature(s)` Icon.
+Then the centroid of the feature appears and will be the rotation anchor point.
+If you selected multiple features the rotation anchor point will be the common center of the features.
-It's also possible to create a user-defined center by which the feature will turn.
+Press and drag the left mouse button in the desired direction to rotate the selected features.

-Select the feature and activate the |mActionRotatePointSymbols|:sup:`Rotate Feature(s)` Tool.
+It's also possible to create a user-defined rotation anchor point by which the selected feature will rotate.
-Press :kbd:`Strg` and move the mouse to the place where you want to rotate the feature.
+Select the features to rotate and activate the |mActionRotatePointSymbols|:sup:`Rotate Feature(s)` Tool.
-A new anchor appears in the map canvas and you can rotate the feature(s).
+Press and hold the :kbd:`Ctrl` button and move the mouse pointer (without pressing the mouse button) to the place where you want the rotation anchor to be moved.
+Release the :kbd:`Ctrl` button when the desired rotation anchor point is reached.
+Now press and drag the left mouse button in the desired direction to rotate the selected feature(s).

 Simplify Feature
 ................